X-Men: Deadly Genesis: Back-up stories

-In the current storyline, it is revealed in that Petra, Sway, Darwin, and Kid Vulcan were placed under the tutelage of Moira MacTaggert, much like the original X-Men trained under Xavier.
-When the original X-Men were lost during their fight against Krakoa the Living Island, Xavier appeared and psychically accelerated the training of Moira's students in order to send them to rescue his own.
-In the present, Vulcan claims that Xavier left his team to die on Krakoa (presumably, had Emma Frost accepted the invitation to join, she would have become the fifth member of this team and died on Krakoa as well).
+In the current storyline, it is revealed that Petra, Sway, Darwin, and Kid Vulcan were placed under the tutelage of Moira MacTaggert, much like the original X-Men trained under Xavier.
+When the original X-Men were lost during their fight against Krakoa, Xavier appeared and psychically accelerated the training of Moira's students to send them to rescue his own.
+In the present, Vulcan claims that Xavier left his team to die on Krakoa.